sarmishra/sarmishra.github.io/_posts/2017-11-25-Introduction-to-Markdown-Jekyll-stack.md

 ---
 layout: post
-title:  "Welcome to Markdown!"
+title:  "Introducation of Markdown!"
 date:   2017-11-25 09:49:07 +0545
 categories: Content writing for markdown
 ---

 ## Markdown
 Markdown is a standard to simplify writing content for the web.
 GitHub markdown flavor can be used any where on GitHub and in Jekyll.
-The basics are intuitive, you can learn in about a minute!
+The basics are intuitive, you can learn in about a minute. it has `.md` extension.

 ### This Markdown code: